Rapson History, Family Crest & Coats of Arms

 The age-old Pictish-Scottish family name Rapson is derived from the personal name Robert.
 This name is composed of the old English elements hroth, which means fame, and berht, which means bright.
 Although this Clan had the early appearance of being English, the Robsons were one of the four principal Clans of the North Tyne area just south of the Scottish Border in the sixteenth century.
 Their progenitor was Robert, the second son of George Gunn, the Crowner of Scotland.
 The Gunn Clan territories were in northern Scotland and they were of Norse origin together with their overlords, the Sinclairs.

 Early Origins of the Rapson family

-The name first appears soon after the death of George Gunn in the 15th century: Patrick Robson was recorded in 1436, Donald Robson in 1446 and Wyllie Robyson witnessed a feud in 1476.
+In Scotland, the name first appears soon after the death of George Gunn in the 15th century: Patrick Robson was recorded in 1436, Donald Robson in 1446 and Wyllie Robyson witnessed a feud in 1476.
 From this point the Clan flourished on both sides of the border, with the Chiefly branch on the Scottish side.
-It is not altogether surprising that with this Clan straddling the England- Scotland border a John and Edward Robison were charged with defrauding the king's customs in 1524.
-CITATION[CLOSE]
+It is not altogether surprising that with this Clan straddling the England-Scotland border a John and Edward Robison were charged with defrauding the king's customs in 1524.

 Early History of the Rapson family